‘The Very Beautiful Sight’ –

 By this time I could see an art/science project taking form around Wilson’s key early images.
 My initial thought was to find a set of good prints of those pioneering potographs.
 At that time one could only access them easily through the fairly greyish halftones typical of scientific publications circa 1912.
 Even in that form they are beautiful, but I wanted to raise the visual level on which they could be appreciated.
 I thought that would be straightforward enough, so with the help of Joanna McManus, the image librarian at the Royal Society in London I inspected the original paper in the proceedings and began to study associated material.
 That associated material included a wonderful selection of Wilson’s images made by Philip Dee, Wilson’s student.
 Dee became Professor of Physics at Glasgow, and was, like Wilson a Fellow of the Royal Society.
 But I could find no set of prints or negatives corresponding to the 1912 paper.
 However two other things were happening by then.
 Alan Watson (himself a Fellow of the Royal Society) and I were in contact and supporting each other in our various efforts, in particular with respect to attempting to get Wilson represented in the Scottish National Portrait Gallery and having his images given prominence in the redevelopment of the physics display at the National Museum of Scotland in Edinburgh.
 In addition I had been in touch with another of the speakers at the Royal Society of Edinburgh conference, Andrew Wilson, C. T. R. Wilson’s grandson.
 Andrew told me that he some material, which I was welcome to have a look at.
 That was an intriguing offer.
 Thanks to the support of the Royal Society of Edinburgh I was able to cover travel costs to pursue things further.
 My expectation was that I would also visit the Cavendish Laboratory at Cambridge, where Wilson had been professor.
 In fact I never got there.
 The reason I did not get there is the basis of the exhibition that took place at HICA, namely the material that Andrew Wilson had in his possession.
 In summer 2014 Andrew showed me a few boxes on glass plates, which looked distinctly intriguing, which he suggested I took away to examine at my leisure.
 I was only too pleased to do so.
 His only stipulation was that I should try and find a good collection to which he could present the work.
 I did so, and the greater part of that collection has now been accessioned by the Royal Scottish Academy.

 When I began to examine the collection it was utterly fascinating.
 There were about sixty items, a mixture of glass plate negatives, positive lanternslides and a few prints.
-One of the first things I noticed were lanternslides that showed the two images from Wilson’s 1911 paper.
+It included a glass plate negative of one of the images in Wilson’s key 1912 paper, something I had been searching for.
+But one of the first things I noticed were lanternslides that showed the two images from Wilson’s 1911 paper.
 These are among the most important images in the history of science.
 They are the very first records of the tracks of sub-atomic particles.
 And I was holding Wilson’s own lantern slides in my hands.

 In due course they were digitized for me by my Dundee colleague Gair Dunlop, and printed at the Visual Research Centre of the University of Dundee by Paul Harrison.
 They were a key feature of the installation at HICA, both in themselves – shown at various scales – and as the basis of a number of my own photographic responses to Wilson’s work.